 Lymphocytic Leukemia (CLL) Cells Using PRIMA-1MET

-In CLL, poor prognosis is associated with missense mutations located in p53 DNA-binding motifs leading to accumulation of mutated p53 protein with oncogenic properties.
-Thus, the affected patients could benefit from therapy targeted to p53-mut protein.
+In CLL, poor prognosis is associated with missense mutations located in p53 DNA-binding motifs leading to accumulation of the mutated p53 protein with oncogenic properties.
+Thus, the affected patients could benefit from therapy targeting the p53-mut protein.
 We tested a possibility of subtle molecular manipulation with accumulated mutated p53 in CLL cells using PRIMA-1MET declared to change p53-mut to p53-wt conformation with rescue of its activity.
 CLL patients’ B-cells were chosen from the cohort characterized for TP53 status.
 Viability was determined by WST-1 assay.
-Impact of PRIMA-1MET on p53 protein level was analyzed by WB.
+The impact of PRIMA-1MET on p53 protein levels was analyzed by WB.
 The p53 downstream genes’ induction was assessed by qRT-PCR.
-The impact of PRIMA-1MET on CLL cells’ viability was assessed to determine concentration range for reactivation.
+The impact of PRIMA-1MET on CLL cells’ viability was assessed to determine the concentration range for reactivation.
 We observed concentration-dependent viability curves in all samples (n=5) between 0.5-4µM.
 Therefore, 2µM and 4µM were applied for reactivation testing at molecular level.
-Five out of eleven mutated samples showed diminished or absent p53 protein after 4µM treatment and four samples manifested partially reduced level.
+Five out of eleven mutated samples showed diminished or absent p53 protein after 4µM treatment, and four samples manifested partially reduced levels.
 The complete p53 protein elimination at 2µM was observed for mutations p.Y205H, p.R248W, and p.C275R.
 The p53 downstream genes’ induction was pronounced for p21 and GADD45, which were induced 118 and 45-fold, respectively, compared to control.
 Concerning the specificity of observed effects, we noted the following: (i) in line with other studies, the impact of PRIMA-1MET on p53-wt and p53-mut samples’ viability was similar, and (ii) p53 target genes’ induction was also evident in p53-wt samples.
 Additionally, we analyzed 10 TP53-mut samples without p53 protein stabilization for downstream genes’ induction.
 Again, the effects of PRIMA-1MET were apparent, especially for p21 and GADD45.We demonstrated that PRIMA-1MET can effectively manipulate p53 protein accumulated due to the high-risk TP53 mutations.
 It remains to elucidate, what is the specificity of the p53 pathway activation with respect to TP53 status.

 5. Veronika Olejnickova